lpacher/phd/labs/lab0/README.md

 # Install Git
 [**[Contents]**](#contents)

-Most of the material for the course will be tracked using the Git versioning tool.
+Most of the material for the course will be **tracked using the Git versioning tool**.
-All students are requested to have a working Git installation to clone the repository and get updates.
+All students are therefore **requested to have a working Git installation** to clone the repository and get updates.

 Usually `git` is already installed by default on most Linux distributions.
-Verify that `git` is found in your search path :
+Verify that `git` is found in your search path with :

 ```
 % which git
 ```

-In case the Git package is not installed on your system, use
+In case the Git package is not installed on your Linux system, use

 ```
 % sudo yum install git